-Only a small portion of the knowledge (information) for a typical problem might be regarded as certain, or deterministic.
-Unfortunately, the vast majority of the material taught in engineering classes is based on the presumption that the knowledge involved is deterministic.
-Most processes are neatly and surreptitiously reduced to closed-form algorithms - equations and formulas.
+Only a small portion of knowledge (information) for a typical problem might be regarded as certain or deterministic.
+Unfortunately, the vast majority of the material taught in engineering classes is based on the presumption that knowledge involved is deterministic.
+Most processes are neatly and surreptitiously reduced to closed-form algorithms: equations and formulas.
 When students graduate, it seems that their biggest fear upon entering the real world is "forgetting the correct formula."
 These formulas typically describe a deterministic process, one where there is no uncertainty in the physics of the process (i.e., the right formula) and there is no uncertainty in the parameters of the process (i.e., the coefficients are known with impunity).
-It is only after we leave the university, it seems, that we realize we were duped in academe, and that the information we have for a particular problem virtually always contains uncertainty.
-For how many of our problems can we say that the information content is known absolutely, i.e., with no ignorance, no vagueness, no imprecision, no element of chance?
+It is only after we leave the university, it seems, that we realize we were duped in academia and that the information we have for a particular problem virtually always contains uncertainty.
+For how many of our problems can we say that the information content is known absolutely, that is, with no ignorance, no vagueness, no imprecision, or no element of chance?
 Uncertain information can take on many different forms.
-There is uncertainty that arises because of complexity; for example, the complexity in the reliability network of a nuclear reactor.
-There is uncertainty that arises from ignorance, from various classes of randomness, from the inability to perform adequate measurements, from lack of knowledge, or from vagueness, like the fuzziness inherent in our natural language.
+There is uncertainty that arises because of complexity, for example, the complexity in the reliability network of a nuclear reactor.
+There is uncertainty that arises from ignorance, from various classes of randomness, from the inability to perform adequate measurements, from lack of knowledge, or from the fuzziness inherent in our natural language.

-The nature of uncertainty in a problem is a very important point that engineers should ponder prior to their selection of an appropriate method to express the uncertainty.
+The nature of uncertainty in a problem is an important point that engineers should ponder before their selection of an appropriate method to express the uncertainty.
 Fuzzy sets provide a mathematical way to represent vagueness and fuzziness in humanistic systems.
 For example, suppose you are teaching your child to bake cookies and you want to give instructions about when to take the cookies out of the oven.
-You could say to take them out when the temperature inside the cookie dough reaches 375°F, or you could advise your child to take them out when the tops of the cookies turn light brown.
+You could say to take them out when the temperature inside the cookie dough reaches 375° F, or you could advise your child to take them out when the tops of the cookies turn light brown.
 Which instruction would you give?
 Most likely, you would use the second of the two instructions.
 The first instruction is too precise to implement practically; in this case precision is not useful.
-The vague term light brown is useful in this context and can be acted upon even by a child.
-We all use vague terms, imprecise information, and other fuzzy data just as easily as we deal with situations governed by chance, where probability techniques are warranted and very useful.
+The vague term light brown is useful in this context and can be acted on even by a child.
+We all use vague terms, imprecise information, and other fuzzy data just as easily as we deal with situations governed by chance, where probability techniques are warranted and useful.
 Hence, our sophisticated computational methods should be able to represent and manipulate a variety of uncertainties.
-Other representations of uncertainties due to ambiguity, nonspecificity, beliefs, and ignorance are introduced in Chapter 15.
+Other representations of uncertainties resulting from ambiguity, nonspecificity, beliefs, and ignorance are introduced in Chapter 13.
+The one uncertainty that is not addressed in this text is the one termed unknown.
+The statement by a recent U.S. politician, is an interesting diversion that suggests why a method to quantify unknownness is perhaps a bit premature.